Clinical trial for newly diagnosed AML or MDS with IDH1 or IDH2 mutation

 AMLM23 is an international Phase III, multicentre, double-blind, randomized, placebo-controlled study.

-For more information about current clinical trials, visit the ALLG website.
+For more information about current clinical trials, visit the ALLG website or read our media release.